AdobeDocs/commerce-merchant-services.en/help/payment-services/settings.md

 ## Use multiple PayPal accounts

 In Payment Services, you can use multiple PayPal accounts within **one** merchant account.
-If you are operating your store(s) in multiple countries (which use different currencies) or want to use Adobe Commerce for some parts of your business but not *all*, for instance, you can set up your merchant account to use multiple PayPal accounts.
+For instance, if you are operating your store(s) in multiple countries (which use different [currencies](https://docs.magento.com/user-guide/stores/currency.html)) or want to use Adobe Commerce for some parts of your business but not *all*, you can set up your merchant account to use multiple PayPal accounts.

 See [Site, Store, and View Scope](https://experienceleague.adobe.com/docs/commerce-admin/start/setup/websites-stores-views.html) for more information about the hierarchy of websites, stores, and store views.